-For instance, applicants with a 95th+ percentile Supplementary Application score may need to just have a 90% average to get an offer, whereas applicants with a 90th-94th percentile score may need to have a 93% average to get an offer of admission.
+For example, applicants with a 95th+ percentile Supplementary Application score may need to just have a 90% average to get an offer, whereas applicants with a 90th-94th percentile score may need to have a 93% average to get an offer of admission.

-The exact percentile ranks of the “clusters” or the grade cut offs set for them are not known, but this is the process that the BHSc Office applies to make admissions decisions.
+The exact percentile ranks of the “clusters” or the grade cut-offs set for them are not known, but this is the process that the BHSc Office applies to make admissions decisions.

 Because of this, it is possible for a very high Supplementary Application score to compensate for a low 90% average, but it is not possible for a very high average to compensate for a low (3-4) Supplementary Application score.